Spicy Cherry Tomato Sauce

 Sweet cherry tomatoes and Moroccan spices come together in 20 minutes to make a rich, rustic, spicy cherry tomato sauce that you just want to put on everything!

-I recently had the pleasure of hosting an online cooking class with Bonnie Stern.
-Bonnie is an award winning cookbook author, founder a popular Cooking School in Toronto, cooking show host, culinary cultural tour guide and national food columnist.
+I had the pleasure of hosting an online cooking class with Bonnie Stern.
+Bonnie is an award winning cookbook author, cooking show host, culinary cultural tour guide and national food columnist.

-I have made this recipe many times now.
-Simple, easy, flavor-rich, colorful and versatile.
+Bottom line: It is a simple, easy, colorful, versatile and super flavorful sauce.
 And…. it’s low calorie, low fat, gluten free and vegan.
 As usual, lots of variations are possible.
-Not bad for one little spicy tomato sauce!
+Not bad for one little spicy sauce!

-Here are several variations and substitutions you can use.
+Here are several variations and substitutions you can use for this recipe.

 - Instead of a jalapeno, use a cubanelle pepper (mild) or anaheim (mild-medium) for less heat.
 Here is a great guide to chili peppers and their level of heat from mild to super hot.

-- If you can’t find harissa paste, replace it with with sriracha, chili garlic sauce or dried chili flakes.
+- If you can’t find harissa paste, replace it with with sriracha, chili garlic sauce or red pepper flakes.

 Tomatoes